RyanJosephMills/LearningJournal/README.md

 # 28/11/2023

 I have a problem with my platform code.

 The problem that I have with it is when my character makes contact with the platform, it gets stuck to the platform, and my character will now move with the platform.
 I can only get away if I restart the game.
 I need to look at the code and see what is wrong.

 # 01/12/2023

 I have figured out what is wrong with my Platform Code.

 The problem with the code was I had two different types of code.
 The first bit of code was on collision, which means that it was the objects as a whole instead of the box collision, so I needed to change it to an on-trigger enter 2D, and that is the reason why it wouldn't break away as the other bit of code was an on trigger exit.
-It neededs to make contact with the thing that this code was assigned to.
+It needs to make contact with the thing that this code was assigned to.